emilerik/100daysofcode/README.md

 ---
 ---

+#### Day 98: 2:00 // toggle new post

+Today, I added a New Post button that toggles the Post form, which looks a lot better than having it there all the time.
+I also made it so that the current date gets sent along to the db with the form post.

+I struggled a while to get a modal going, that would toggle on the New Post click instead.
+However, it looked pretty ugly and covered only the left part of the viewport.
+Didn't manage to fix it.
+I was trying to use semantic UI:s own react component for it.

+Another problem I had was updating the table directly when submitting a post.
+As of right now, you have to refresh the page to see it.
+The reason is this: NewPost is a component which handles all submission to the database.
+The Posts components fetches the data from the db, and displays it.
+However, these aren't connected, so I struggled to find a clean way of re-rendering Posts when NewPost was updated.
+I guess I could add a state to App.js like "tableUpdated", or doing a force render of App when submit button is clicked, but it seems it was frowned upon by React to do it that way.

+Getting more and more comfortable with React.
+I like playing around with state to display (or hide) different elements depending on user interaction - for example, displaying an error message when entering incorrect values.

+I'm not sure what to do next - there are tweaks and things I can do, but I'm trying to decide how long I want to keep developing the website.

+---

 #### Day 97: 2:30 // get posts, routes, logout

 Played around with the backend today, which was a bunch of fun.